vashisthabhinav/vashisthabhinav/README.md

 ### About Me 🚀
 - Sophomore at NIT-Hamirpur
 - Pursuing B.Tech. in Chemical Engineering (2020-Present)⚗️
-- I’m currently learning Data Structures and Algorithms in Java, and CSS for front-end development.👨🏻‍💻
+- I’m currently learning Data Structures and Algorithms in Java, and CSS for front-end web development.👨🏻‍💻
 - Executive Member at Team Hermetica, NIMBUS (NIT-H Tech Fest)
 ### Connect with me on :left_speech_bubble:
 <br>